anzenlang/anzenlang.github.io/_pages/training.md

 # Training Program

-We propose a 3-day training program that presents Lean from basics to relatively advanced concepts.
+We propose a four-day training program that presents Lean from basics to relatively advanced concepts.
 The program does **not** turn participants into Lean experts, instead it gives a solid foundation to approach existing code and start writing original projects.

 This training program is focused on the software-development aspects of Lean.
 The ITP pure-logics facets of Lean are extremely deep and complex, and the program only covers them as they naturally